Salt Dough Handprint Bowl – A salt dough craft idea

 Salt dough handprint bowl keepsake.
 Follow our simple instructions to make a hand shaped dish from salt dough for rings, cufflinks, coins or keys.
 A great kid made gift idea for mothers day, fathers day, valentines day or christmas.

-If you have enjoyed making this salt dough keepsake you must take a look at our other salt dough craft ideas.
-We totally love using salt dough to make keepsakes.
-One of my favourite crafts is our salt dough santa handprint ornaments that I made when the children were a baby and a toddler, they make such a cute set and I love getting them out every Christmas.
-I also love our salt dough fingerprint christmas tree ornament and our salt dough photo frame ornament.
+One of my favourite crafts is our salt dough Santa handprint ornaments that I made when the children were babies and toddlers.
+They make such a cute set, and I love getting them out every Christmas.

-If you are looking for salt dough craft ideas that you can use as gifts or keepsakes at anytime in the year, maybe as a diy birthday gift or for Mother's day or Father's day you might like to try making a salt dough handprint frame or some salt dough magnets.
-The salt dough magnets are a great craft to do with a larger group of children, they would be perfect to make in the clasroom.
+If you are looking for salt dough craft ideas that you can use as gifts or keepsakes at any time of the year, maybe as a diy birthday gift or for Mother's Day or Father's Day, you might like to try making a salt dough handprint frame or some salt dough magnets

 2 comments